Commercial Real Estate Loans: What They Are and How to Get One

 How Do Commercial Real Estate Loans Work?

-Commercial real estate loans are a type of small business financing designed to help business owners buy or renovate property.
-In contrast to a residential mortgage, which is a loan given to an individual borrower, a commercial real estate loan is offered only to a business entity.
-A business entity is an individual or group of individuals who form an organization to conduct a certain type of business and related activities.
+Loans for commercial real estate are among the many types of loans available to small businesses and are specifically meant to help business owners buy or renovate property.
+A commercial real estate loan is offered only to a business entity — an individual or group of individuals who form an organization to conduct a certain type of business and related activities.
 These entities can include:

 • S- and C-Corporations